-The graph comprehension model is based on verbal protocol data from novice and expert users (Peebles & Ali, 2009; Ali & Peebles, submitted; Peebles & Ali, in preparation).
-In these studies, verbal statements recorded during the comprehension task were coded and categorised in terms of their functional role and content (e.g., "an association between a level and its identifier"; "a comparison between the two legend variable levels for one of the levels of the x axis variable") to produce a set of common interpretive operations.
+The graph comprehension model is based on verbal protocol data from novice and expert users (Ali & Peebles, in press; Peebles & Ali, 2009, in preparation).
+In these studies, verbal statements recorded during the comprehension task were coded and categorised in terms of their functional role and content (e.g., "an association between a level and its identifier"; "a comparison between the two legend variable levels for one of the levels of the x-axis variable") to produce a set of common interpretive operations.

 The verbal protocols indicate that comprehension is typically carried out in two main phases: (a) a variable identification stage followed by (b) a pattern recognition and description stage.
-The protocols also reveal that experts and a large proportion of novices rarely report specific DV values, but typically produce qualitative descriptions of the differences between conditions.
+The protocols also reveal that experts and a large proportion of novices rarely report specific DV values, but typically produce qualitative descriptions of the differences between conditions (cf. Trafton et al., 2000).

-In the first stage, the three variables are identified, categorised as dependent or independent according to location, and the latter associated with their levels, which in turn are associated with identifiers (left or right position for the x axis variable and colour for the legend variable).
+In the first stage, the three variables are identified, categorised as dependent or independent according to location, and the latter associated with their levels, which in turn are associated with identifiers (left or right position for the x-axis variable and colour for the legend variable).

-In the second stage, distances between plot points are observed and compared, with the results being used to probe long-term declarative memory for interpretive knowledge.
-If this is successful, the retrieved knowledge is used to provide an interpretation.
-If there is no interpretation available however, the model will simply describe the identification or comparison process being carried out.
+In the second stage, the plot region is scanned and the pattern produced by the plot points is interpreted.
+This interpretation is typically done by comparing distances between plot points and using the comparison to probe long-term declarative memory for interpretive knowledge.
+If successful, the retrieved knowledge is used to construct an interpretation.
+If no interpretation is available however, the model will simply describe the identification or comparison process being carried out.
 Interpretive operations are carried out until either a full interpretation is produced or until no other operations are available or identified.

+2.1.
 Representing and encoding information in the graph

-The key information that the model must encode and utilise from the graph representation is a set of four x-y coordinate points and the spatial distances between them.
-Although the model processes symbolic representations, it assumes that spatial information is initially encoded quantitatively and subsequently categorised into qualitative descriptions.
-The perceptual processes by which the information is obtained or represented are not specified in detail, although it is assumed that it is via a set of prior elementary perceptual tasks (Cleveland & McGill, 1984).
-Cleveland and McGill (1984) identified ten such tasks (e.g., length, direction, area, and position on a common scale) as the "perceptual building blocks" of graph comprehension that encode quantitative information from graphical elements.
+The key information that the model encodes from the display is the set of four x-y coordinate locations and the distances between them.
+The perceptual processes by which this spatial information is obtained and initially represented are not specified in detail, although it is assumed to be acquired using a subset of the elementary perceptual tasks (e.g., judgement of length, direction, area, position on a common scale, etc.) identified by Cleveland and McGill (1984).

-At least two such elementary perceptual tasks are assumed to be required for these graphs.
-The first is position on a common scale and this is the primary comparison that takes place.
-It is assumed that readers initially encode the spatial distance between plot points into a quantitative representation (the proportion, p, of the distance to the overall length of the y axis) and then categorise this ratio according to size.
-For this model six categories were assumed: "no" (p = 0), "very small" (0), "small" (<math>0.2 =), "moderate" (<math>0.4 =), "large" (<math>0.6 =), and "very large" (<math>0.8 =).
-Although it is an assumption of the model that distances are categorised in this way, the exact processes by which these final categories are produced are not specified in detail.
+Two elementary perceptual tasks are used extensively to encode information from the display.
+The first-judgement of position on a common scale-is used to encode the distance between two plot points, initially as a numerical value (the proportion, p, of the distance to the overall length of the y-axis).
+This numerical code is not used directly in reasoning however but is converted to a symbolic qualitative size description: "no" (p=0), "very small" ($0), "small" (<math>0.2 \le p < 0.4$), "moderate" ($0.4 \le p < 0.6$), "large" ($0.6 \le p < 0.8$), and "very large" ($0.8 \le p \le 1.0$).